As cashless stores grow, so does the backlash

 Business owners who go cashless say they are following the lead of the majority of customers who are abandoning cash payments.
 Retailers are under pressure to cater to customers with heightened expectations for fast and seamless service, driven by companies like Amazon, Uber and Grubhub.

-Leo Kremer, co-owner of Dos Toros, the taqueria where Figueroa tried to use cash, said the volume of cash transactions at his stores fell from about 50% a decade ago to 15% last year.
+Leo Kremer, co-owner of Dos Toros, said the volume of cash transactions at his stores fell from about 50 percent a decade ago to 15 percent last year.
 That made the cost and logistics of handling cash especially onerous.
 Before going cashless, Dos Toros locations were robbed twice.

 Still, Kremer said the company would adjust if legally required to accept cash.